jonathanmann/certified-gluten-free-product-identifier/README.md

 False negative: 0.0, True positive: 1.0
 True negative: 0.5, False positive: 0.5
 ```
 Set your threshold according to your preferred balance between false positives and false negatives.
+As you can see from the data above, the 0.3 threshold correcly identifies 90% of the instances where the logo appears in the image and has a false positive rate of less than 3%.

 ## Debugging
-To see what is going on "under the hood", you can set the "debug" option within the query_is_in_image function as shown below:
+To see what is going on "under the hood", you can set the "debug" option within the "query_is_in_image" function as shown below:
 ```
-query_is_in_image('gf-query.png', image, threshold=.25,debug=True)
+query_is_in_image('gf-query.png', image, threshold=.25, debug=True)
 ```
 This option will display a visualization of where (if at all the query image was detected).
 ![example1](https://github.com/jonathanmann/certified-gluten-free-product-identifier/blob/main/examples/gf-detect1.png?raw=true)